 In the depth of my darkness, when my recovery was just beginning, a dear friend sent me a card in which they had wrote the saying, ‘just when the caterpillar thought the world was over it became a beautiful butterfly’.
 They encouraged me to keep emerging from the darkness that had engulfed me and to ‘unfold my wings’, to the beauty I held inside and to find the light and to never let go of hope and my dreams.
 Those words gave me hope, helped me believe that I could overcome PTSD and that what had happened to me didn’t define me but that I could recover and then help others.
 So as I became stronger Unfold Your Wings was born.

-So this website is to provide information and to raise awareness but to also give hope.
-I felt alone for many years lost in the dark cocoon of Birth Trauma and PTSD but I found I could break free and find the light again.
+My wish with this website is to provide information, to raise awareness but to also give hope.
+I felt alone for many years lost in the dark cocoon of Birth Trauma and PTSD, but I found I could break free and find the light again.
 It’s been a long bumpy road but it is possible to Unfold Your Wings, breaking free and find YOU again.

-If you would like to read more about my journey you can find my story on
+If you would like to read more about my journey you can find my story HERE.

-I founded also Beyond Birth Trauma to give hope of healing based on my journey and what helped me.
 I am part of the amazing #Matexp campaign to improve maternity experiences.
-I am a Postnatal Doula, mindfulness and CBT practitioner and work for the NHS in acute and community maternity services.
+I am a Postnatal Doula, PTSD Counsellor, mindfulness and CBT practitioner and work for the NHS in acute and community maternity services.
 I am a Solihull approach practitioner, including trauma and have training in mental health first aid.
 I help with developing PNMH services/pathways and training to show the effects of birth trauma and use public speaking to help raise awareness.
 I am trying to use my experience to make a difference, by initiating change in services and policy both locally and nationally.